Can you live in a Mediterranean climate if you don't actually live in the Mediterranean?

 - With occasional exceptions, traditionally no freezing temperatures during the winter.
 The winter months are considered to be cool; that is, no snow.

-- The areas' native vegetation -- those Mediterranean plants -- primarily consists of arboreal and shrubby evergreen sclerophyllous plants that have adapted to climactic stresses of heat and aridity.
+- The areas' native vegetation -- those Mediterranean plants -- primarily consists of arboreal and shrubby evergreen sclerophyllous plants that have adapted to climatic stresses of heat and aridity.
 Native plants are often dormant in the summer, induced by heat and a lack of soil moisture, with the exception of foggy coastal regions.

 - Fires are prevalent during the summer and fall, precipitated by months without rain.
 This is a natural way of renewing vegetative growth and maintaining the health and vitality of native plant communities.